jordisassoon/S2S_MT/README.md

 Previous work has evaluated using ASR and BLEU only [14] and have experiments with high-resource languages with standardized orthographies only; however, language dialects often have non-standardized orthographies which we show disproportionately affect word-level metrics like BLEU.
 With this in mind, we also compare two character-level MT metrics. chrF [15] computes F1-score of character n-grams, while character-level BLEU (charBLEU) computes BLEU on character rather than word sequences.
 We use SacreBLEU [16] to calculate both BLEU and chrF scores.

+-> get transcription with already pretrained models of outputs and predicted outputs and compare them with BLEU, chrF and charBLEU.

 Reference Speech: Mel-Cepstral Distortion (MCD)

 https://github.com/MattShannon/mcd

 https://pypi.org/project/pymcd/

+-> metric directly on audios

 Try to reproduce the results of this paper ??